carpentries-incubator/hpc-intro/_episodes/02-formatting.md

   </div>
 </div>

+Note that `.challenge` and `.discussion` have the same color but different icons.
-One other class, `.quotation`, is used to mark actual quotations (the original purpose of the blockquote element).
+Note also that one other class, `.quotation`, is used to mark actual quotations
+(the original purpose of the blockquote element).
 This does not add any styling, but is used to prevent the checking tools from complaining about a missing class.